-USC might be hiring Kingsbury, the OC every team wanted
+USC lands Kliff Kingsbury, the OC every team wanted

 At Texas Tech, Kingsbury again coached up a high-octane offense — led for a while by Patrick Mahomes — but the defense could never keep up.

-Now that he’s no longer a head coach, just about every football team is licking their chops at the idea of Kingsbury running its offense.
+Once he was no longer a head coach, just about every football team was licking their chops at the idea of Kingsbury running its offense.

-Why is Kingsbury in demand?
+Why was Kingsbury in demand?

 Points.
 Sweet, delicious points.